Shivanand Venkanna Sheshappanavar

 - EE/COSC 2150: Computer Organization [Fall 2024, Fall 2023]

-I have been the Instructor for the below course at the University of Delaware:
+I have been the Instructor for the course below at the University of Delaware:

 - CISC210: Introduction to Systems Programming [Summer 2020]